Ring in the New Year: 5 Resolutions for Pet Owners in 2018

 - Make dental care a priority.
 As many as 85% of American dogs and cats show signs of dental disease by the age of three.
 Make a commitment to your pet’s dental health in the form of daily brushing and regular professional dental exams and cleanings.

 - There’s an app for that.
 In the digital age, there’s simply no excuse not to use our smartphone or tablet to benefit our furry loved ones.
-Apps such as our Petly App, the Red Cross Pet First Aid App, Dog Park Finder Plus, and the ASPCA Mobile App allow you to support your pet’s health and safety in the palm of your hand.
+Apps such as the Red Cross Pet First Aid App, Dog Park Finder Plus, and the ASPCA Mobile App allow you to support your pet’s health and safety in the palm of your hand.

 - Give back.
 Connect with other animal lovers in your community and make the world a better place by volunteering your time, energy, or resources to a local animal charity.
 Volunteering, organizing a supply drive, or fostering or adopting a shelter pet are all ways to have a tangible, positive impact on the lives of needy animals.